 Pisnica river

-The river Pisnica (Reka Pišnica in Slovene) later flows into the much better known Sava river.
-As its water is mostly origins from glacials, its temperature only reaches 10 degrees in summer.
+Pisnica (Reka Pišnica in Slovene) later flows into the better-known Sava River.
+Its water mostly originates from glaciers, so its temperature only reaches 10 degrees in summer.

-You can swim in the river (in paper), but in reality, it is so cold that no one does it.
+You can swim in the river (on paper), but it is so cold that no one does it.

 More about the valley

 The valley is protected as a forest reserve and natural landmark since 1951.
-In the upper part, you can also find the oldest trees in Slovenia - the Great Larch - which is said to be more than 1,000 years old (some estimates that it is 1,370 years old)!
+In the upper part, you can also find the oldest trees in Slovenia - the Great Larch - which is said to be more than 1,000 years old (some estimate it is 1,370 years old)!

-Following the river (upstream) you get deeper and further into the valley.
-You won’t be bored because the terrain is quite technical, the level difference is getting higher.
+Following the river (upstream), you get deeper into the valley.
+You won’t be bored because the terrain is quite technical, and the level difference is increasing.
 Along the way, you can see several smaller waterfalls, and at the end of the valley, you will find a lodge and the 30-meter Mala Pisnica waterfall.

 Hiking trail